Billingham: Chemical industry and ICI

-Anhydrite Mine
+Anhydrite mine

 In 1983, NIREX announced a proposal to use the disused anhydrite mine as a site for the disposal of intermediate level nuclear waste.
 There was a certain amount of opposition to this, led by Billingham Against Nuclear Dumping (BAND), as despite the suitability of the site in geological terms, it was very close to a large population centre.

 Subsequently, in 1985, the plans were dropped.
 In 2007, more recent plans to reopen the mines for "use as a long-term disposal facility for low hazard waste" were met with similar opposition and a petition of 3,200 signatures against the mine's opening was presented to the local authority.

 In March 2011, Stockton Council's planning committee accepted an application from NPL Waste Management to reopen the mine for the disposal of hazardous waste.
 NPL planned to convert the mine into a 4,000,000 cubic metre waste storage facility receiving over 100,000 tonnes of waste annually.

 Governance

 Municipal

-Between 1923 and 1968, Billingham had its own urban district council which built, among other things, the Billingham Forum, Kennedy Gardens and Billingham Golf Club (the UK's first municipally-owned club).
+Between 1923 and 1968, Billingham had its own urban district council which built, among other things, the Billingham Forum, Kennedy Gardens and Billingham Golf Club (the UK's first municipally owned club).
 Billingham's last mayor was Octavious Evitts in 1952.

-It was included into the County Borough of Teesside in 1968.
+It was subsumed into the County Borough of Teesside in 1968.
 In 1974, Teesside County Borough was replaced by the County of Cleveland, which had four districts: Hartlepool, Langbaurgh-on-Tees, Middlesbrough and Stockton-on-Tees.
 Billingham was then part of Stockton-on-Tees.
-In 1996, with the abolition of Cleveland County, Billingham remained within Borough of Stockton-on-Tees which became a unitary authority.
+In 1996, with the abolition of Cleveland county, Billingham remained within the Borough of Stockton-on-Tees which became a unitary authority.

 Town parish

 Billingham civil parish is the largest area and size in the Stockton Borough.
 Other than the town itself, areas of the parish include Haverton Hill, Port Clarence, Cowpen Bewley and Seal Sands.

-A petition to Stockton Borough Council and referendum held in 2003 both having given assent to proposal for Billingham to become reparished.
-The Department for Communities and Local Government and the Electoral Commission issued orders for the creation of a Billingham Parish and the setting up of a new town council in February 2007.
+A petition to Stockton Borough Council and referendum held in 2003 both gave assent to a proposal for Billingham to become reparished.
+The Department for Communities and Local Government and the Electoral Commission issued orders for the creation of a Billingham parish and the setting up of a new town council in February 2007.
 It is funded by a precept of £80,000.
 The first elections for the new Town Council were held on 3 May 2007.